ateucher/lutz/README.md

 ## Examples

-There are two functions in this package for looking up the timezones of
+There are two functions in this package for looking up the time zones of
 coordinates: `tz_lookup()` which works with both `sf/sfc` and `SpatialPoints` objects, and `tz_lookup_coords` for looking up lat/long pairs.
 Use the `method` argument to choose the `"fast"` or `"accurate"`